 Creating a Pipeline Using Data Factory – ETL (Extract, Transform, Load) Solution

-Now, in this Azure Data Factory tutorial, lets see how to create a pipeline using Data Factory and learn the steps for creating ETL solution.
+Now, in this Azure Data Factory tutorial, let us see how to create a pipeline using Data Factory and learn the steps for creating an ETL solution.

 Power BI has self-service ETL within itself.
 Azure Data Factory Data Flow is a new preview feature in Azure Data Factory to visually create ETL flows.

 - Create a Linked Service for SQL Server Database

 - Create a Linked Service for Azure Data Lake Store